Frequently Asked Questions:

 What type of clothing/shoes/hat/glasses should we wear?

 You are free to wear whatever clothing you feel comfortable in.
 We recommend matching your clothing with the current weather conditions.
+Heels and hard soled shoes are not recommended on a moving vessel.
 Feel free to give us a call if you are unsure of the current weather conditions.